ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 export default Home;
 ```

 Finally, you can run your project.
-Regardless of your router choice, type `yarn run dev` to see your app in the browser.
+Regardless of your router choice, type `npm run dev` or `yarn run dev` to see your app in the browser.
 If you have trouble seeing the editor, remember that the Next.js project ships with CSS files that can interfere with the editor.
 You can remove them or add your styling.